Serious Sam: The Second Encounter: Remake

-In June 2009, the publisher Majesco Entertainment announced a high-definition remake of The First Encounter, Serious Sam HD: The First Encounter, for Windows and the Xbox 360.
-For this remake, Croteam worked with nascent publisher Devolver Digital, founded by Gathering of Developers co-founders Mike Wilson and Harry Miller.
+In June 2009, the publisher Majesco announced a high-definition remake of The First Encounter, Serious Sam HD: The First Encounter, for Windows and the Xbox 360.
+For this remake, Croteam worked with the nascent publisher Devolver Digital, founded by the Gathering of Developers co-founders Mike Wilson and Harry Miller.
 As Devolver Digital had not been licensed as a publisher for the Xbox 360 yet, it published the Windows version and worked with Majesco on the Xbox 360 release.
 Days after the remake was released for Windows on 24 November 2009, Devolver Digital announced a remake of The Second Encounter.
 It was released for Windows on 28 April 2010, followed by the Xbox 360 version, released by Majesco, on 22 September.
 In May 2012, Devolver Digital announced and released the Legend of the Beast downloadable content for the remake, containing three maps each for the campaign, survival mode, and deathmatch mode.
 Alongside its release, Devolver Digital began offering the game's multiplayer modes for free.

 The First Encounter, The Second Encounter, and their remakes were bundled on Steam as Serious Sam HD: Gold Edition from September 2010.
 They were distributed physically for the Xbox 360 with The Serious Sam Collection, released by Mastertronic Group in July 2013.
 Serious Sam HD: The First Encounter, Serious Sam HD: The Second Encounter (including Legend of the Beast), and Serious Sam 3: BFE became part of Serious Sam Collection, which was released for the Stadia streaming service on 3 March 2020.
 Serious Sam Collection was brought to the Nintendo Switch, PlayStation 4, and Xbox One on 17 November 2020.

 Around 2016, a small team within Croteam began developing a virtual reality version of the first game's remake, Serious Sam VR: The First Encounter, based on its prior work on Serious Sam VR: The Last Hope.
 On 4 April 2017, a few days after that version's launch, Croteam also released Serious Sam VR: The Second Encounter.
 Both versions of the remake are part of the Serious Sam Fusion 2017 game hub.